danielang2020/danielang2020.github.io/documents/aws/dynamodb/dynamodb.md

 # Amazon DynamoDB
 ## What is Amazon DynamoDB?
 ### How it works
+#### Supported data types and naming rules
+> Attribute names must be at least one character long, and less than 64 KB in size.
+It is considered best practice to keep your attribute names as short as possible.
+This helps to reduce read request units consumed, as attribute names are included in metering of storage and throughput usage.
 #### Read consistency
 > DynamoDB supports eventually consistent and strongly consistent reads.
 > When you request a strongly consistent read, DynamoDB returns a response with the most up-to-date data, reflecting the updates from all prior write operations that were successful.
 However, this consistency comes with some disadvantages.